ARUCC-MyCreds-National-Network/en-CA/README.md

 - #### Decentralised Identifiers (DIDs) v1.0:
 A globally unique persistent identifier that does not require a centralized registration authority and is often generated and/or registered cryptographically.
 Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.)

 For more details about the DID specifications, visit [here](https://www.w3.org/TR/2022/REC-did-core-20220719/).
-Also you can watch some videos on the same topic at MATTR YouTube channel [here](https://www.youtube.com/watch?v=gWgAgpfLEIQ&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=5)
+Also, you can watch some videos on the same topic at the MATTR YouTube channel [here](https://www.youtube.com/watch?v=gWgAgpfLEIQ&list=PL1v34OMpKjALowB6oxDYmCvoYfWeiUe_4&index=5)

 A sample DID document is presented below for reference.